-Effort to curb painkiller prescribing faces stiff opposition
+Effort to curb painkiller prescribing faces opposition

 Washington — A bold federal effort to curb prescribing of painkillers may be faltering amid stiff resistance from drugmakers, industry-funded groups and, now, even other public health officials.